marqdevx/mm-cs2-scrim/README.md

   `.pracc`: launch the practice config
   `.scrim`: start the competitive match
   `.map <map>`: change the map (example: `.map ancient`)
+  `.rcon <command>`: workaround to be used as the old rcon, execute commands from server side

 * Scrim commands
   `.pause`: pauses the match